ndipatri/RoboScale/README.md

 # RoboScale - TL;DR

-This is a small hobby-scale with a weight capacity of 400g and a resolution of +/- .5 grams.
+This is a small hobby-scale with a weight capacity of 400g and a resolution of +/- .2 grams.
 Internally, this scale has a 500g load cell and a [SparkFun I2C Qwiic Scale breakout board](https://www.sparkfun.com/products/15242).

-The output connector is a [4-pin I2C Qwiic connector](https://www.sparkfun.com/qwiic#:~:text=SparkFun's%20Qwiic%20Connect%20System%20uses,%2C%20LCDs%2C%20relays%20and%20more.)
+The output connector is a [4-pin I2C Qwiic connector](https://www.sparkfun.com/qwiic#:~:text=SparkFun's%20Qwiic%20Connect%20System%20uses,%2C%20LCDs%2C%20relays%20and%20more.).

-This is a PERFECT scale for Arduino projects.
-It has four wires (3.3V, GND, SCL, SDA) that can attach to any Arduino board.
+This connector is simply 3.3V, GND, SCL, and SDA and can attach to any Arduino board.

+This is a PERFECT scale for small projects.

 Approximate dimensions are 3.5" x 3" x 1.5"